 There is a myth that you must have a student visa to study Russian in Russia, this is NOT true.
 To study at a university, this is the case, but a work visa also allows study at a Russian university.

-If you are an American looking to study Russian in Moscow for 6 months or less, it will be easiest to apply for a tourist visa and will likely be cheaper.
-A tourist invitation can be had from iVisa for $20, whereas language schools charge considerably more.
-With the tourist invitation, you can apply for a Russian tourist visa from VisaHQ or in person at the consulate.
+If you are an American looking to learn Russian in Moscow for 6 months or less, it will be easiest to apply for a tourist visa and will likely be cheaper.
+A tourist invitation can be had from Let’s Russia for $20, whereas language schools charge considerably more.
+With the tourist invitation, you can apply for a Russian tourist visa from Let’s Russia or in person at the consulate.

-For citizens of other countries, you will likely need a student visa if you are looking to study Russian in Moscow for more than 30 days.
+For citizens of other countries, you will likely need a student visa if you are looking to learn Russian in Moscow for 30 days or more.
 As the rules for applying vary significantly by country and citizenship please refer to your local Russian consulate.